Arizona First-Time Home Buying Assistance Programs & Grants

-Buyers may feel as if the keys to their first home are dangling further out of reach, but fortunately, they may be able to get financial help through programs offered by the state and some counties.
-There also are longstanding federal programs that could improve a buyer’s chances of success.
+Wherever they are coming from, first-time homebuyers may feel as if the keys to their first homes are dangling further out of reach, but fortunately, they may be able to get financial help through programs offered by the state and some counties.
+Some longstanding federal programs could also improve a buyer’s chances of success.
+These programs can help prospective homebuyers save on their down payment, mortgage, and closing costs.

-Most first-time homebuyer programs in Arizona are designed to help low- to moderate-income buyers who need help coming up with a down payment and/or closing costs.
+Most first-time homebuyer programs in Arizona are designed to help low- to moderate-income buyers working to come up with a down payment and/or closing costs when they purchase a house.
 Generally, that assistance comes in the form of a second mortgage that is fully forgiven if the buyer stays in the home for a set amount of time (usually three years).

 During that time, buyers don’t have to make a monthly payment or pay interest on the second loan.
 But if they sell the home before the full three years is up, they will be required to repay a portion of the assistance they received.